zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/handsOn.rst

 -------------------------

 Suppose we want to automate taking a series of photos of a sample while sweeping the applied electric field.
-We need to control a camera to capture images after setting the electric field to a sequence of specific values.
+We need to control a camera to capture images after setting the electric field to a sequence of values.

 With *lys_instr*, we can easily build a GUI to manage this measurement workflow.
 Let's first take a quick look at a minimal template.